vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 ## Compliance and Security

 VMware published Tanzu Kubernetes releases (TKrs), along with compatible versions of Kubernetes and supporting components, use the latest stable and generally-available update of the OS version that it packages, containing all current CVE and USN fixes, as of the day that the image is built.
-The image files are signed by VMware and have file names that contain a unique hashcode identifier.
+The image files are signed by VMware and have file names that contain a unique hash identifier.

 VMware provides FIPS-capable Kubernetes OVA, which can be used to deploy FIPS compliant Tanzu Kubernetes Grid management and workload clusters.
 Tanzu Kubernetes Grid core components such as Kubelet, Kube-apiserver, Kube-controller manager, Kube-proxy, Kube-scheduler, Kubectl, Etcd, Coredns, Containerd, and Cri-tool are made FIPS compliant by compiling them with the [BoringCrypto](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/2964) FIPS modules, an open-source cryptographic library that provides [FIPS 140-2](https://www.nist.gov/standardsgov/compliance-faqs-federal-information-processing-standards-fips) approved algorithms.